14.72. DD 72: Products Units#

 automatic – apply the locale heuristic described above (imperial for

-US,GB,LR,MM; SI otherwise).SI – always display quantities in SI units (no conversion if the merchant already uses SI).
+US,GB,LR,MM; SI otherwise).SI – always display conversion of quantities in SI units (no conversion if the merchant already uses SI).

-imperial – always display quantities converted to imperial/US-customary units (no conversion if the merchant already uses imperial).
+imperial – always display conversion of quantities converted to imperial/US-customary units (no conversion if the merchant already uses imperial).

 (Only applicable to design documents that describe a new feature.
 While the DoD is not satisfied yet, a user-facing feature must be behind a feature flag or dev-mode flag.)